Pharmaceutical Law and Administration Training

 - Laws governing clinical trials and investigational medicinal products

-- EU marketing authorisation, content, structure (CTD) and application routes
+- EU and UK marketing authorisation, content, structure (CTD) and application routes

 - Variations to marketing authorizations